metalwihen/Android-Interview-Guidelines/README.md

 This document hopes to assist anyone taking a domain interview, specifically, Android Development.
 The interview process covers different aspects like work done, reasoning abilities, experience and knowledge.

 **Note: These are guidelines.
-This is in no way a definitive way to pick a candidate, the guidelines mentioned here have helped me and I hope they help you.**
+This is in no way a definitive way to pick a candidate.
+The guidelines mentioned here have helped me and I hope they help you.**

 ## Job Description